-You have just had your website launch, so congratulate yourself on job well done because it was bloody hard work.
+You have just had your website launch, so congratulate yourself on job well done because it was a lot of hard work!

 Now, it’s finally time to relax and start doing business for real.
 Right?

 … Yes, after your website launch, take a well-deserved break from the techy stuff… But not a sabbatical!

 After launch, you want to avoid that your website suddenly:

 - Stops performing as lovingly as it used to

 Not great for your professional online image.
 And you may not notice until someone tells you.
 Like… months later.

 Why would ever terrible things happen to your website?

 Because a website that is not kept up to date will be vulnerable to hack-attacks, or certain functions may suddenly stop working (and maybe you don’t even notice), which may result in losing potential clients.

 How do I avoid trouble after the website launch?